READINESS: With a comprehensive drug policy, the reasons for drug testing in the workplace are clear for employers and employees.

 No one enjoys ordering, administering, or taking a drug or alcohol screen.
 However, there are specific circumstances in which these tests can protect businesses, supervisors, and employees from considerable risk.
+Here are the top five reasons for drug testing in the workplace.

 One of the questions we receive most often at WSS is, “When should substance abuse tests be administered?”
 There are five times and reasons to test, all of which provide reduced liability and peace of mind for your business.